WebAssembly/spec/spectec/test-prose/TEST.md

     - _u1? is ?(()).
     - valtype_2 matches valtype_1.

+Globaltype_sub/const
+- the global type (valtype_1) matches the global type (valtype_2) if:
+  - the value type valtype_1 matches the value type valtype_2.

+Globaltype_sub/var
+- the global type (MUT valtype_1) matches the global type (MUT valtype_2) if:
+  - the value type valtype_1 matches the value type valtype_2.
+  - valtype_2 matches valtype_1.

 Tabletype_sub
 - the table type (limits_1 reftype_1) matches the table type (limits_2 reftype_2) if:
   - the limits limits_1 matches the limits limits_2.